MemVerge/nf-float/README.md

 ### Configure s3 work directory

 To enable s3 as work directory, user need to set work directory to a s3 bucket.
+Note `token` is optional.
+If you don't have a token, you can leave it empty.
 ```groovy
 plugins {
     id 'nf-float'